hashicorp/terraform-provider-aws/website/docs/r/ecs_service.html.markdown

 * `service_registries` - (Optional) Service discovery registries for the service.
 The maximum number of `service_registries` blocks is `1`.
 See below.
 * `tags` - (Optional) Key-value map of resource tags.
 If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
 * `task_definition` - (Optional) Family and revision (`family:revision`) or full ARN of the task definition that you want to run in your service.
 Required unless using the `EXTERNAL` deployment controller.
 If a revision is not specified, the latest `ACTIVE` revision is used.
+* `triggers` - (Optional) Map of arbitrary keys and values that, when changed, will trigger an in-place update.
+See example above.
 * `wait_for_steady_state` - (Optional) If `true`, Terraform will wait for the service to reach a steady state (like [`aws ecs wait services-stable`](https://docs.aws.amazon.com/cli/latest/reference/ecs/wait/services-stable.html)) before continuing.
 Default `false`.

 ### capacity_provider_strategy